 Stomach – Too much alcohol can cause inflammation of the stomach lining, stomach ulcers and reflux.

 Reproduction – Men may suffer temporary impotence after drinking.
 Long-term drinking can cause sexual organs to shrink.

 For more information on all these risks, and to learn more about alcohol and health, visit Alcohol Concern’s website.

 Practical help to quit or cut down alcohol

 If you need more help to quit or cut down your alcohol intake, talk to your GP or nurse.
 Your GP will be able to assess your drinking and give you guidance on how best to cut down or quit.
 You may also find it useful to speak to a counsellor.

-Call us on 966 860 258 if you wish to book an appointment with our GP, nurse or psychotherapist.
+Call us on 966 860 258 if you wish to book an appointment with our GP or nurse.